Beware of pension scams

 If you have defined contribution savings (like DC Start and DC Core) and you’re over 50, you can also book a free Pension Wise appointment to discuss the options you have for accessing your DC savings with a trained pensions specialist.

-As a member of the Nestlé UK Pension Fund, Nestlé will pay for you to get free personalised guidance provided by an independent financial adviser when you decide you’d like to retire.
+If you’re still working for Nestlé when you retire, Nestlé will also pay for you to get free personalised guidance provided by an independent financial adviser.

 5 If you suspect a scam, report it